 Access control is all about WHO, WHERE and WHEN.
 A key card access control system dictates who is allowed to enter or exit, where this person is allowed to ingress or egress and when they are allowed to do this.

 In the past, access control was enforced through keys and door locks.
 A person with a key can enter a locked door.
 And that is about as far as access control went.
-There was no way to restrict access on specific times or dates; so long as a person possesses the key, they were in.
+There was no way to restrict people entering a building or property on specific times or dates; so long as a person possesses the key, they were in.

 Nor did mechanical door locks and keys provide records on who used the keys and on what doors.
 You needed a security personnel with a logbook to do this.
 Looking back at it now, it all seems so ancient and prehistoric.
 But this is how access was controlled and restricted in buildings and facilities just a few decades ago.